dougeby/IntuneDocs/intune/includes/win10-automatic-enrollment-aad.md

     - **MDM Compliance URL**

     > [!IMPORTANT]
-    > If you configure both **MDM URLs** and **MAM URLs**, and users try to workplace join their personal devices, then only MAM is enabled.
-Devices are not MDM enrolled.
+    > If a user is a member of a group that has both automatic MDM enrollment and MAM enabled, and the user tries to workplace join their personal device, then only MAM is enabled.

 6. Select **Save**.